12 Best Beaches in Gloucester, MA

 Despite the rocky base, there are plenty of sandy spots to relax upon, and the waves are extremely subdued, which makes this a good place for swimming.
 Cressy's Beach boasts a wonderful view of Gloucester Harbor and is conveniently located near the park's restrooms, restaurant, and vast green spaces.

 Outdoor grills and picnic tables are also on offer, making it easy to bring your own food and settle in for a lunch (or dinner) with an incredible view.

 7. Niles Beach

 A small sliver of sand welcomes visitors to Niles Beach during high tide.
-Located at the Eastern Point of Gloucester, this more secluded spot offers a welcome getaway from the bustle common on the area's more popular beaches.
+Located at the Eastern Point of Gloucester, this more secluded spot offers a welcome getaway from the bustle common on Gloucester's more popular beaches.
 It's also a great place to admire the Boston skyline.

 This is primarily a residential beach, so you won't need to worry about sharing your towel with strangers.
 High tide uncovers more sand, giving visitors ample space to stretch their legs and walk farther out, towards the ocean.
 Run along the shore to admire the impressive waterfront mansions.

-Boasting a gentle surf with few waves, this is an excellent place to bring young kids.
-Porta-potties are on site, as are lifeguards from Father's Day weekend through Labor Day, but there are no concessions, so you'll want to pack your own food and drinks.
+Boasting a gentle surf with few waves, this is an excellent beach for young kids.
+Portable toilets are on-site, as are lifeguards from Father's Day weekend through Labor Day, but there are no concessions, so you'll want to pack your own food and drinks.

-Insider's tip: As is the case with all Gloucester beaches, parking at Niles Beach is a challenge.
+Insider's tip: As is the case with all the best beaches in Gloucester, parking at Niles Beach is a challenge.
 Only those with a beach sticker can leave their cars, so you may want to find another way of getting here.
 Riding a bike is a great option.

 8. Long Beach